stephenharris/xmas-list-app/README.md

 # TODO

-2. Investigate sign-in-with google bug
+1. Investigate sign-in-with google bug
-3. Improve other list view (responsive, checkbox)
-4. Improve login via email (e.g. lock buttons )
-5. UI to change to rename lists
+2. UI to change to rename lists

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).